 This popular shoe has been around forever.
 It provides a great amount of stability under the arch along with a comfortable feel.

 Bad knees and wide feet

 Wide feet are often associated with bad knees as they’re caused by the same biomechanical forces.

-The Adrenaline has undergone a makeover in recent years, and all for the better.
-It’s lighter, more comfortable and better fitting than previous models.
-It’s also available in a wide fit (D for women, 2E for men).
+The Adrenaline has undergone a makeover in recent years, and mostly for the better.

 Hoka One One Speedgoat

-It’s only been on the market for 4 years but has become one of the most popular trail options for good reason.
+It’s only been on the market for a little over 4 years but has become one of the most popular trail options for good reason.

 Take home message